dazeus/dazeus-plugin-karma/README.md

 ## Usage
 You can run the plugin using `node index`.
 Take a look at all the options available using `node index --help`.

+You can run the migration script to transform data from the old dazeus-plugin-karma to this new one by running `bin/migrate --network [network]` (note that you have to migrate per network).